Wanborough to Godalming walk

 On the north side of the churchyard of St Peter and St Paul in Godalming there is the Phillips Memorial Cloister designed by Thackeray Turner in 1913 with a garden by Gertrude Jekyll.
 Phillips was the chief wireless operator of the Titanic, who went down at his post on the ship.

-Take the train nearest to 9.40am from Waterloo Station to Wanborough, changing at Guildford.
+Take the train nearest to 10 am from Waterloo Station to Wanborough, changing at Guildford.
 Journey time around 50 minutes.
-There are trains back from Godalming every half hour (hourly on Sundays).
+There are three trains an hour from Godalming to Waterloo on weekdays and two an hour on Saturday and Sunday (2021-22 timetable).
 Journey time 45 minutes.

 Buy a day return to Wanborough and on the return journey also buy a single from Godalming to Guildford.